 If you want to be a truck driver, you are going to need patience and a lot of it!
 Driving is a lot of waiting: waiting at truck stops, waiting at loading docks, waiting in bad traffic.
-If you find that you have a pretty serious case of road rage, or have trouble being patient, maybe you should consider another job.
+If you find that you have a pretty serious case of road rage, or have trouble being patient, maybe you don’t want to be a truck driver.

 Crashes involving trucks are very expensive, and trucking companies want to do everything in their power to reduce that liability as much as possible.
-So even if you are able to get your CDL, you’re going to have a tough time finding a job if you have many tickets or violations; the more serious the offense, the less likely you will get a job.
+So, even if you are able to get your CDL, you’re going to have a tough time finding a job if you have any tickets or violations; the more serious the offense, the less likely you will get a job.

+In addition to traffic violations, also consider drug and alcohol use.
+The law holds CDL holders to a higher standard when it comes to the legal alcohol limit.
+The legal limit for a person with a CDL is 0.04%, compared to 0.08% for non-CDL holders.
+In some states, commercial license holders are held to that standard even if they’re in their own car.
 As part of your pre-employment and thereafter, you will be subject to random drug and alcohol tests.
-If you’re involved in a crash, even if it is not your fault, you will have to be tested for drugs and alcohol.
+If you’re involved in a crash, even if it is not your fault, you will be tested for drugs and alcohol.
 Any amount of alcohol that is detected in your system while you’re driving a commercial vehicle, even if lower than 0.04%, will result in a 24-hour out of service order.
 If you refuse to test, it is the same as testing positive, and that is a “kiss of death” in the trucking industry.

-If you have read through these and still think you’re cut out for a truck driving job, try and find someone who has been driving for a long time.
+If you’re still reading this, you’re most likely thinking that you’re cut out for a truck driving job.
+Your next step should be to find someone who has been driving for a long time and talk to them.
 Someone with years of experience can answer the questions that no driving school is ever going to tell you.
-Truck driving can be a successful and rewarding career path—but only if it fits your personality and lifestyle.
+Truck driving can be a successful and rewarding career path.
+Find trucking jobs today!